hexojs/site/source/docs/plugins.md

 file.renderSync([options]);
 ```

-## Tag
+## Tags

-Tags are used in posts to help your insert snippets quickly.
+Tags are used in posts to help you insert snippets quickly.

 ### Syntax